MarkWoodworth/xiaokey/README.md

 * Speed, sidetone, keyboard operation, and canned messages are configured by editing the code.py file on the CIRCUITPY: device
 * Can act as a USB keyboard, where keyed characters are also sent to the PC a keystrokes.

+## Software Installation

+1. Get the most recent UF2 file for *CircuitPython* on the *Xiao RP2040* [here](https://circuitpython.org/board/seeeduino_xiao_rp2040/).

+2. Connect the *Xiao* to a computer using a USB C cable.

+3. Follow the instructions for loading *CircuitPython* [here](https://wiki.seeedstudio.com/XIAO-RP2040-with-CircuitPython/).
+Basically, you put the *Xiao* in boot loader mode by long-pressing the _BOOT_ button and then copy the UF2 file to the *Xiao* which appears as `RP1-RP2`.
+The *Xiao* will now reboot itself.

+4. Copy `boot.py` and `code.py` to the Xiao, which now appears as drive `CIRCUITPY` on the computer.

+5. Copy the required library files (in the repository `lib` directory) to the `lib` directory on the attached *Xiao*.
+The files are:

+   * `neopixel.mpy`
+   * The directory `adafruit_hid`

+   The most recent versions of these files can be found [here](https://circuitpython.org/libraries).

+6. Press the *REBOOT* button on the Xiao.

 ## Pinout

 ```